tom-seddon/beeblink/docs/fs.md

 While a file is open on the BBC, it is buffered in RAM.
 Changes won't be seen on disk until the file is closed or flushed with OSARGS A=&FF.

+## Accessing PC files on the BBC

+Use the `--pc` option to expose a PC folder as a read-only volume.
+All files in that folder with names of 24 chars or less (in total, including any extensions) will be accessible on the BBC under their PC names.

+This doesn't bother to try to operate like any existing type of BBC filing system, nor does it make any real effort at being super-useful.
+Note the following:

+* the folder is read only
+* there are no drives or directories
+* the file names seen on the BBC are exactly the names they have on the PC
+* files' load and execution addresses are always &FFFFFFFF (see `Won't` below)
+* if a file's extension is `.txt`, it will be treated as a PC-style text file (see above)

+I use this for getting quick access to stuff in my downloads folder.
+That's basically what it's designed for.

 ## Quitting the server

 Press Ctrl+C.